gorghoa/ScenarioStateBehatExtension/README.md

         Scenario: Monkey gives a banana to another monkey When bonobo takes a banana
-            And gives this banana to "gorilla"
+            And bonobo gives this banana to "gorilla"

 ```

+See the “**this** banana”?
+What we want during the second step execution is a reference to the exact banana the bonobo initially took.
+This behat extension will help us to propagate the banana refence amongst steps.

 ### Provide state fragment